DSE511-Team-Avatar/Team-Avatar/README.md

 │   └── Team_Avatar.pdf     <- Preliminary description of the project
 |   └── Finalreport.pdf     <- The final report with results and outputs (will be added soon)
 │
-├── Jupyter_Notebooks       <- Folder carrying Jupyter notebooks
+├── Jupyter_Notebooks       <- Folder carrying Jupyter notebooks (including Part1.
+Explanatory Data Analysis with graphs) │
-│
 │
 │